 At Poplar Pike Dental, we understand how dramatic life can change by changing your smile.
-From small cosmetic changes to dramatic, life-changing smiles, we are equipped to do amazing things for our patients.
+From minor cosmetic changes to dramatic, life-changing transformations, we can do amazing things for your smile.

 Dental bridges are highly durable and will last many years; however, they may need replacement or need to be re-cemented due to normal wear.

 - Fill the space of missing teeth.

 - Maintain facial shape.

 - Prevent remaining teeth from drifting out of position.

 - Upgrade from a removable partial denture to a permanent dental appliance.

 The Process of Getting a Bridge